lucychambers/techtohuman/about.md

   feature_url: http://techtohuman.s3.amazonaws.com/images/feature_maze.jpg
 ---

+Tech Translation is my hobby, and this is my playground.

 <div class="well">
 <p><strong>Tech Translation</strong></p>
 <p>/tɛk transˈleɪʃ(ə)n,trɑːns-,-nz-/</p>
 <p><em>noun</em></p>
-<p>The practice of translating something technical into a form that can be more easily understood, absorbed or identified with by 'non-techies'.</p>
+<p>The practice of translating technical topics into a form that can be more easily understood, absorbed or identified with by those who consider themselves 'non-techies'.</p>
 </div>

-Tech Translation is my hobby, and this is my playground.

 [Musings](http://techtohuman.com/musings/) is a scratchpad: experiments to make sense of technical topics myself and to explain them to other people.

-It will includes everything from facilitation techniques to actual explanations I have found useful myself either as a data trainer or as someone making the gradual transition from clueless to clue-ed in about technology.
-Explicitly non-perfect: these musings are intended less like blog posts and more as version-controlled, learning-out-loud pieces which I update as my thinking changes.
+It includes everything from facilitation techniques to explanations I have found useful myself as a data trainer and as someone who got thrown in the deep end on numerous technical projects early on in my career.

+Explicitly non-perfect: these musings are version-controlled, learning-out-loud pieces which I update as my thinking evolves.